TurkiHaris/MMA-Event-Website/README.md

 ## License

-This project is licensed under the <a name="https://github.com/TurkiHaris/MMA-Event-Website/blob/main/LICENSE">MIT License</a>.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)

 Thank you for being a part of the MMA Event !
 We look forward to seeing your octagon shine in the world of computer science.
 Happy hacking!